Table of contents

 Find the perfect spot for sitting in to take a video call

 A perfect video interview location in your home should be one without distraction.
 Your video interview background could be a wall, or if your space does not allow it, then having more depth is okay if you can guarantee that no family members, roommates or pets will walk by.

 I recommend drawing the curtains closed and working with a lighting setup over which you have control, or sitting in front of a window that illuminates your body.

-Take the video call where your WiFi is strongest.
+Take the video interview where your WiFi is strongest

 The reason for really being picky about WiFi is that video takes a lot of bandwidth and if your internet is a dab less than stellar, your interview may have lag or a delay, or you may even appear blurry.